South Stack Lighthouse, North Wales

 A true jaw-drop moment whatever the weather, South Stack Lighthouse is one of the UK’s most photogenic landmarks.
 It dates back to 1809 and can be reached via a dramatic descent of 400 steps down steep cliffs.
 Once there, you can ascend to the top of the lighthouse for amazing views.

-Whiteford Point Lighthouse, South Wales
+Whiteford Point Lighthouse, West Wales

 Being the only remaining sea-washed, cast-iron lighthouse in the British Isles may be a bit of a mouthful when it comes to claims to fame, but all you really need to know is that Whiteford Point Lighthouse is well worth a visit.
 Don’t expect to get too close, given that this is more of a ‘seamark’ than a ‘landmark’, which spends most of its time surrounded by the waves.
 Head on a walk to the lunar landscapes of Whiteford Burrows to take in this spectacular sight.

-Strumble Head Lighthouse, South West Wales
+Strumble Head Lighthouse, West Wales

 While Whiteford and South Stack provide drama, Strumble Head is more romantic in nature, perched out on a tiny island just off the coast on Pembrokeshire’s north-western tip.
 A suspension bridge connects Strumble to the mainland, though the lighthouse is now automated so there’s no access to the island.
 No matter – observe from afar and swoon at the beautiful landscapes in this part of the world.
 You can get there on public transport using the charmingly-named Strumble Shuttle.